Financial Grants

 Below are the eligibility

-• Applicants must be U.S. citizens and a resident of the local state which they are applying for.
+• Applicants must be U.S. citizens and a resident of the local state where they are applying for.

 • Applicants must qualify for the SNAP’s bank balance limits standard guidelines.